Septic shock can affect anyone susceptible to germs that cause infection. When linked with abortion, septic shock can be a dangerous complication.

-- gangrene (body tissues die due to loss of blood)
+- gangrene (body tissues die from loss of blood)

-- A blood test can identify bacteria in the bloodstream.
-Your white blood count, blood oxygen level, and organ functions will also be checked.
+- Blood tests can identify bacteria in the bloodstream.
+Your white blood cell count, blood oxygen level, and organ functions will also be checked.

-- Samples from your urine, cerebrospinal fluid, and lung mucus will be cultured and tested for bacteria.
-Tissue samples from wounds may be tested.
+- Samples from your urine, cerebrospinal fluid, and lung mucus will be taken and tested for bacteria.
+Tissue samples from wounds may be tested too.

-- Computed tomography (CT) scans may be performed to identify residual pregnancy matter, obstructions, perforations, or foreign bodies.
+- CT scans can show residual pregnancy tissue, obstructions, perforations, or foreign bodies.

-- A chest X-ray may be taken to check for fluid in your lungs or pneumonia.
+- A chest X-ray can show fluid in your lungs or pneumonia.

-- An electrocardiogram (ECG or EKG) may be done to identify abnormal heart rhythms.
+- An electrocardiogram (EKG) can uncover abnormal heart rhythms.
 An EKG monitors your heart rate.
-Electrodes are taped to your chest to send the sound of the heart to the monitor.
+Electrodes are taped to your chest to send the sound of your heart to the monitor.
 This can help determine whether the heart’s blood supply is affected.

 - mechanical ventilation (breathing machine)